abssimon/harmonic-drive-tooth-profile-generator/readme.md

 	"bottom_stop_flex": 1.56,
 	"bottom_stop_rigid": 0.95, // in this case, the stop for the rigid gear is different than in flex

-Scale factor will bring the tooths to the correct size
+Scale factor will bring the teeth to the correct size

 	"scale": 10.03